 Yes.
-The Supreme Court has ruled that a student may be exempted from academic activities if such activities interfere with his religious tenets or practices.
-Such exemption may be allowed provided the student submits an appropriate certification signed by his pastor, priest, minister or religious leader.6
+The Supreme Court has ruled that a student may be exempted from academic activities if such activities interfere with his or her religious tenets or practices.
+Such exemption may be allowed provided the student submits an appropriate certification signed by his or her pastor, priest, minister or religious leader.6

 Thus, schools should be respectful of students who, because of their religious beliefs, may not regularly attend all of the scheduled activities or other student obligations.
-For example, students who do not participate in activities scheduled for Saturday, Sunday, or any other day on which to refrain from performing certain activities is established by their religion.
+For example, consideration should be given for students choosing not to participate in activities scheduled for Friday, Saturday, Sunday or such other holy day as may be established within their religious tradition.